 After convincing Edinson Cavani to extend his stay in England last summer and his re-signing feeling like a genuine coup for United, the Uruguayan has since been pushed almost entirely out of the frame, with his squad number redistributed.

-Cavani will be 35 when his contract winds up next June but may not stick around till that long, now he's second to Cristiano Ronaldo.
+Cavani will be 35 when his contract winds up – and this time, he probably won't be staying.
 It's a shame considering how popular the forward was with fans and teammates alike.

 6. Anthony Martial